-This system will also come into play when a levy-paying employer has exhausted the funds in their DAS account.
+This system will also come into play when a levy-paying employer has exhausted the funds in their AS account.

 The provider will have to evidence that the employer has paid their contribution before any government funding is released to them.

 In its August 2016 document, the Government implemented a new Register of Apprenticeship Training Providers (RoATP) and has consulted on its scope and content.

-The amount of levy collected from large employers, less the amounts given to Scotland, Northern Ireland and Wales will be allocated against the payments made into the DAS accounts of levy-paying employers.
-The Treasury does not expect all levy-paying employers to use all of the money in their DAS accounts, and the Skills Funding Agency therefore planned aprocurement round in Autumn 2016, effectively giving contract allocations to providers for use as the 90% government contribution in delivering to non-levy paying employers and levy-payers that have exhausted their DAS funding.
+The amount of levy collected from large employers, less the amounts given to Scotland, Northern Ireland and Wales will be allocated against the payments made into the AS accounts of levy-paying employers.

 The levy is expected to pay for all Apprenticeship delivery costs – the delivery costs, EPAs, the 16-18 and EHC incentives, plus maths and English qualifications within standards and frameworks, some of which will be up to 80% more expensive than is currently the case.
 It is not clear therefore whether in reality the government will have to find more funds than money generated by the Levy.